BornToBeRoot/PowerShell_IPv4PortScanner/README.md

-# PowerShell - IPv4 Port Scanner
+# PowerShell script | IPv4 port scanner

-Powerful asynchronus IPv4 Port Scanner for PowerShell.
+Powerful asynchronus IPv4 port scanner for PowerShell.

 ## Description

-This powerful asynchronus IPv4 Port Scanner allows you to scan every Port-Range you want (500 to 2600 would work).
-Only TCP-Ports are scanned.
+This powerful asynchronus IPv4 port scanner allows you to scan every port range you want (500 to 2600 would work).
+Only TCP ports are scanned.

-The result will contain the Port number, Protocol, Service name, Description and the Status.
+The result will contain the port number, protocol, service name, description and the status.

 ![Screenshot](Documentation/Images/IPv4PortScan.png?raw=true "IPv4PortScan")